ffyuanda/problems/src/ICS 32/a5/README.md

 1. Add title support for posts

     You can add a title to the post by writing in the first line in the entry widget.
-The program will convert whatever on the first line in the entry to the title and display it in the posts list.
+The program will convert whatever on the first line in the entry to be the title and display it in the posts list.

 2. Add support for post editing